openwdl/wdl/SPEC.md

 The `requirements` and `hints` sections comprise resource requests to the execution engine.
 But these requests can be [specified or overridden at runtime](#specifying--overriding-requirements-and-hints), and the execution engine has some latitude in whether and how it fulfills them.
 Thus, the workflow developer may wish to know exactly what resources are available at runtime, such as:

 * What are the actual resource allocations.
-For example, a task may request at least `8 GB` of memory but may be able to use more memory if it is available.
+For example, a task may request at least `8 GiB` of memory but may be able to use more memory if it is available.
 * The task metadata, to avoid duplication.
 For example, the task may wish to write log messages with the task's name and description without having to duplicate the information in the task's `meta` section.
 * The runtime engine may also choose to provide additional information at runtime.